mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

+Row object or an array of Row objects, with the following attributes: id (required)

+One or more location-specifier attributes (optional) expanded (optional) format (optional) cells (optional) -- if specified, must be an array of Cell objects, where each object is limited to the following attributes: columnId (required)
+One of the following (required):
+formula: for cross-sheet formulas, you must first define a cross-sheet reference value
+When value is specified
-Row object or an array of Row objects, with the following attributes:id (required)One or more location-specifier attributes (optional)expanded (optional)format (optional)cells (optional) -- if specified, must be an array of Cell objects, where each object is limited to the following attributes:columnId (required)One of the following (required):formula: for cross-sheet formulas, you must first define a cross-sheet referencevalueWhen value is specifiedhyperlink (optional) with exactly one of the following attributes set:reportIdsheetIdurllinkInFromCell (optional) with all of the following attributes set:columnIdrowIdsheetIdstrict (optional)format (optional)image (optional) -- if specified, use to update alternate text where altText = string.overrideValidation (optional)locked (optional) - true to lock the row or false to unlock the row.See Column Types for more information.NOTE:Column Ids must be valid for the sheet to which the row belongs, and must only be used once for each row in the operation.Cells of a project sheet in the "Finish Date" column cannot be updated via API.Cells of a project sheet in the "Start Date" column cannot be updated via API for rows that contain a value in the "Predecessor" column.Max length for a cell value is 4000 characters after which truncation occurs without warning.
-Empty string values are converted to null.Calculation errors or problems with a formula do not cause the API call to return an error code.
+hyperlink (optional) with exactly one of the following attributes set: reportId sheetId url linkInFromCell (optional) with all of the following attributes set: columnId rowId sheetId strict (optional) format (optional) image (optional) -- if specified, use to update alternate text where altText = string. overrideValidation (optional) locked (optional) - true to lock the row or false to unlock the row.See Column Types for more information.

+NOTE:
+Column Ids must be valid for the sheet to which the row belongs, and must only be used once for each row in the operation.
+Cells of a project sheet in the "Finish Date" column cannot be updated via API.
+Cells of a project sheet in the "Start Date" column cannot be updated via API for rows that contain a value in the "Predecessor" column.
+Max length for a cell value is 4000 characters after which truncation occurs without warning.
+Empty string values are converted to null.
+Calculation errors or problems with a formula do not cause the API call to return an error code.
 Instead, the response contains the same value as in the UI, such as cell.value = "#CIRCULAR REFERENCE".

 **Type:** object